viadeo/api-sdk-ios/README.md

-Viadeo iOS SDK for iPhone/iPad
+# Viadeo iOS SDK for iPhone/iPad

+**This is BETA software, you can report bugs using the [support form](http://dev.viadeo.com/technical-support/).**

-Installation
+## Step 1: Installation

 You will need to download and install XCode and the latest version of Viadeo iOS SDK:
-	▪	Download & Install XCode
+* Download & Install XCode
-	▪	Download Viadeo-iOS-SDK
+* Download Viadeo-iOS-SDK
 After including the SDK source files into the app project, an #import declaration must be added to a header file to ensure that the app can reference the SDK types in the app source files: #import "VDConnect.h"
 With this step complete, the Viadeo iOS SDK can be built and used within the app XCode project.

 Implementing Viadeo iOS SDK
 General
  First modify the AppDelegate Class.

-	▪	Step 1.
-Set the AppDelegate class to handle the Viadeo delegate callbacks by adding ViadeoConnectDelegate and VDRequestDelegate to the list of delegates.
+*  Set the AppDelegate class to handle the Viadeo delegate callbacks by adding ViadeoConnectDelegate and VDRequestDelegate to the list of delegates.
 For example for the MySuperApplication:
 @interface MySuperApplicationAppDelegate : NSObject <UIApplicationDelegate, ViadeoConnectDelegate, VDRequestDelegate>

-	▪	Step 2.
-Set up the AppDelegate header file by creating instance variable:
+* Set up the AppDelegate header file by creating instance variable:

 Viadeo *viadeo;

-	▪	Step 3.
+* Step 3.
 Add a property for an instance of the Viadeo class:

 @property (nonatomic, retain) Viadeo *viadeo;

 Then modify the AppDelegate implementation file.

-	▪	Step 4.
-Synthesize and release the viadeo property:
+* Synthesize and release the viadeo property:

 	1. Synthesize: @synthesize viadeo;

 	2. Deallocate:

 - (void)dealloc { self.viadeo = nil; [_window release]; [super dealloc]; }

-	▪	Step 5.
-Fill VD_CLIENT_ID and VD_CLIENT_SECRET constants with your client ID and client secret given by your Viadeo Developer Account.
+* Fill VD_CLIENT_ID and VD_CLIENT_SECRET constants with your client ID and client secret given by your Viadeo Developer Account.

-Log In
+## Step 2: Log In

-	▪	Step 1.
-Logging in Viadeo
+* Logging in Viadeo

 if (!viadeo) {     viadeo = [[Viadeo alloc] initWithClientID:VD_CLIENT_ID ClientSecret:VD_CLIENT_SECRET Delegate:self]; }  if (![viadeo isLoggedIn]) {     [viadeo authorize]; }

-	▪	Step 2.
-Implementing the Viadeo Log In Delegate methods.
+* Implementing the Viadeo Log In Delegate methods.

 - (void)viadeoDidLogin {
     // You are connected to Viadeo